Semigroup models for biochemical reaction networks: The semigroup model of a CRS

-By definition, the semigroup $\mathcal{S}$ captures all possibilities of joint and subsequent functions of elements of the network on the network itself.
-In particular, this allows to determine the actions of arbitrary subsets $Y \subset X$ on the whole network via the following definition.
+By definition, the semigroup $\mathcal{S}$ captures all possibilities of joint and subsequent functions of chemicals on the chemical state space $\mathfrak{X}$.
+In particular, this allows to determine the functions of arbitrary subsets $Y \subset X_F$ as follows.